tommyettinger/textratypist/README.md

 be used as a textual glyph, and then placing those images in with your text.
 This is used to implement emoji, as one example, and can be used for custom icons and emoji.

-Textratypist supports standard bitmap fonts and also distance field fonts, using SDF or MSDF. `TypingLabel` will automatically enable the ShaderProgram that the appropriate distance field type needs (if it needs one) and disable it after rendering itself.
+Textratypist supports standard bitmap fonts and also distance field fonts, using SDF or MSDF. `TypingLabel` and `TextraLabel` will automatically enable the ShaderProgram that the appropriate distance field type needs (if it needs one) and disable it after rendering itself.
 You can change this behavior by manually calling the `Font.enableShader(Batch)` method on your Font, and changing the Batch back to your other ShaderProgram of choice with its `Batch.setShader()` method (often, you just pass null here to reset the shader).